 When her family moves overseas, Sakura has difficulty adjusting.
-She struggles with a new language and misses her beloved grandmother.
-But when springtime arrives, a beautiful and fateful surprise awaits her.
+She struggles with a new language and misses her grandmother.
+When at last springtime arrives, a beautiful surprise awaits her.

 “[A] heartwarming story of the ephemeral, the eternal nature of love, friendship, cherry blossoms, and stars.” —Booklist (starred review)